PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ board 6006
 ```

-If running on a compute node then use:
+If running on a compute node then use, for example:

 ```
 $ board 6006 tiger-h12g10